Skip to main content

 → Inventory (stock levels + purchase requirements)

-When all three are connected, changing a sales quantity in P×Q ripples through to COGS and then to Inventory — automatically recalculating stock consumption and purchase needs.
+When all three are connected, updating sales quantities in P×Q cascades to COGS, and COGS changes cascade to Inventory — updating dates, transactions, and budget rows automatically server-side.